 Dragon fruit, sometimes called pitaya or pitahaya, is a kind-of funny-looking fruit grown in more tropical climates.
 I also use a poorly-drawn representation of it in my logo for this site because of its odd spikes.

 This is pretty obviously a fruit regardless of how you look at it.
-It notably has many small seeds spread throughout the flesh, allegedly making it similar to eating kiwis.
+It notably has many small seeds spread throughout the flesh, making it similar to eating kiwis, just less flavorful.
 As botanical fruits are the parts of the plant containing the seeds, this clearly meets that definition.
 It is more specifically a berry botanically as it is derived from a single ovary and is all fleshy.